a6macleod/portfolio-page/README.md

     -tech: What technologies were used to create it generally and where a working example can be seen/where it is hosted (i.e. github pages).

     -link: A link to the working example i.e. "https://a6macleod.github.io/react_shopping_cart/".

+To update the hosted project, simply push any updates to the master branch on github.

     -code: A link to the code repository